tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_raml.md

 It's important to note that with these REST API specifications (not just RAML), you're not just describing an API to generate a nifty doc output with an interactive console.
 There are tools that can also generate client SDKs and other code from the spec into a library that you can integrate into your project.
 This can help developers to more easily make requests to your API and receive responses.

 Additionally, the interactive console can provide a way to test out your API before developers code it.
 Mulesoft offers a "mocking service" for your API that simulates calls at a different baseURI.
-The push for using a spec is to design your API the right way from the start, without iterating with different versions as you try to get the endpoints right.
+The idea of the mocking service is to design your API the right way from the start, without iterating with different versions as you try to get the endpoints right.

 ## Sample spec for Mashape Weather API